xishantingyu/SESE/day7/Peopleware.md

 ----
 ￼￼
-# ￼￼￼￼The Ultimate Management Sin is …
+# ￼￼￼￼Chapter 33 The Ultimate Management Sin is …

 	wasting people's time.